dapatel4092/ReadME-file-generator-ch.9/README.md

+# Description:
-## This repo consists of a profesisonal Readmefile generator by using only the command line.
+### This repo consists of a profesisonal Readmefile generator by using only the command line.
 It was made only using node and javascript concepts as seen on the walkthrough video.
 The format below the link of the walk through video shows the Readme file that was genrated in the demonstration video.

 # Demonstartion video link:
 https://drive.google.com/file/d/1_lIfllnQhGBB81NzNiuIC_Y8x4AI2WFp/view